 The biggest difference with the new framework – which seems to have sparked the most controversy – is the introduction of deep dives.

-Moving away from evidence collected from various lessons, subjects and topics over the course of the inspection, inspectors will now perform deep dives into reading, often maths, and 4-6 further subjects.
+Moving away from evidence collected from various lessons, subjects and topics over the course of the inspection, inspectors will now perform deep dives into reading, often math, and 4-6 further subjects.

 This will include observations, interviews, work scrutiny and document reviews.

 They will include an evaluation of the senior leaders’ intent for the specific subject as well as their understanding of the implementation and impact.

 Curriculum leaders’ intent will be assessed through long and medium-term planning and the rationale behind content choices and lesson sequencing will be looked at.

 In keeping with making sure inspections are more specific to the schools, there are adaptations for specific scenarios.

 Deep Dives in Small Schools